Aluminum Cast Damages – Initial Analysis

 These ( B) elements had clamps’ latches positioned very high ( C ) and combined with clamps angular position they were causing damages to the aluminum bores.
 Under the force of clamps, the high leverage force of these elements has caused twist of flats and damages of aluminum bores caused by steel rods.
 The bending of the steel rod was acting perpendicular to the centerline of the lid.( E)

 The steel support structure was missing 2-3 clamps on left and right side of the mold at each end.
 I mean, these clamps were either missing, malfunctioned, or broken.
 Clamps’ latches were bent and did not allow for proper engagement.
 As I have already mentioned, the form maker was using C- clamps to close the gap.

 In fact, all remaining clamps were in poor shape.
 They were uncomfortable to close and their rod’s adjustment was not functioning.
 All the clamps were wired to prohibit opening during mold’s operation in oven and in cooler.

 Product accumulates close to exit of the hoppers

-At the initial analysis I just made a not of this issue but in order to develop some inside of this issue I had to remove the hoppers.
+Since beginning of my inspection, I have noticed product accumulation near the hoppers.
+At the initial analysis I just made a note of this issue but in order to develop some inside I had to remove the hoppers.
 Therefore, I placed this issue to ”surprise me” category

 A disastrous supporting structure for a bottom aluminum cast mold.